mankovich/PWA-text-editor/README.md

 The application's URL is: [pwa-text-editor.onrender.com](pwa-text-editor.onrender.com)

+The GitHub repository may be accessed at [this link.](https://github.com/mankovich/PWA-text-editor)

 ## Installation

 Installation of the PWA version is straightforward.
 Simply click on the `Install` button located at the top left of the browser window and confirm that you wish to install when prompted.
 After install, a shortcup to the app will appear on the desktop.